History of IBM: 1993–2018: IBM's near disaster and rebirth

 Not all software that IBM developed was successful.
 While the operating system OS/2 was arguably technically superior to Microsoft Windows 95, OS/2 sales were largely concentrated in networked computing used by corporate professionals.
 OS/2 failed to develop much penetration in the consumer and stand-alone desktop PC segments.
 There were reports that it could not be installed properly on IBM's own Aptiva series of home PCs.

-Microsoft made an offer in 1994 where if IBM ended development of OS/2 completely, then it would receive the same terms as Compaq for a license of Windows 95.
+Microsoft made an offer in 1994 stipulating that if IBM ended development of OS/2 completely, then it would receive the same terms as Compaq for a license of Windows 95.
 IBM refused and instead went with an "IBM First" strategy of promoting OS/2 Warp and disparaging Windows, as IBM aimed to drive sales of its own software and hardware.
 By 1995, Windows 95 negotiations between IBM and Microsoft, which were difficult, stalled when IBM purchased Lotus Development whose Lotus SmartSuite would have directly competed with Microsoft Office.
 As a result, IBM received their license later than their competitors which hurt sales of IBM PCs.
 IBM officials later conceded that OS/2 would not have been a viable operating system to keep them in the PC business.

 While IBM hardware and technologies were relatively de-emphasized in Gerstner's three-legged business model, they were not relegated to secondary status.
 The company brought its research organization to bear more closely on its existing product lines and development processes.
 While Internet applications and deep computing overtook client servers as key business technology priorities, mainframes returned to relevance.
 IBM reinvigorated their mainframe line with CMOS technologies, which made them among the most powerful and cost-efficient in the marketplace.
 Investments in microelectronics research and manufacturing made IBM a world leader in specialized, high margin chip production – it developed 200 mm wafer processes in 1992, and 300 mm wafers within the decade.
 IBM-designed chips were used in PlayStation 3, Xbox 360, and Wii game consoles.
 IBM also regained the lead in supercomputing with high-end machines based upon scalable parallel processor technology.